Georgie Denbrough: Analysis

-Throughout the novel and theatrical film series, Pennywise uses the "ghost of Georgie" to play on Bill's survivor's guilt.
+Throughout the novel and theatrical film series, Pennywise uses the "ghost of Georgie" to play on Bill's survivor guilt.
 This is further explored in It Chapter Two (where Bill blames himself for Georgie's death), exemplified in a scene in which the adult Bill returns to the storm drain where Georgie was murdered.
 The scene progresses into a flashback where Pennywise's disembodied voice taunts Bill for not being present with Georgie when he died.
-The adult Bill struggles with post-traumatic stress disorder (due to Georgie's death) and attempts to prevent Pennywise from killing another young boy (to no avail).
-Georgie has also been seen as an interpretation of the way children are lured by predators, notably seen in Georgie's encounter with Pennywise at the storm drain.
+The adult Bill struggles with post-traumatic stress disorder and attempts unsuccessfully to prevent Pennywise from killing another young boy.
+Georgie has also been seen as an interpretation of the way children are lured by predators.

 In popular culture

-The character has also been referenced many times in different forms of media.
-He is mentioned numerous times by American heavy metal and metallic hardcore band Ice Nine Kills in their 2019 song "It Is The End" (which is based upon and inspired by the 2017 film adaptation of the novel).
-The song is from the band's fifth studio album The Silver Scream (in which all the songs are inspired by horror films).
-The scene where Georgie meets Pennywise (in the 1990 TV miniseries adaptation of the novel) has become an internet meme depicting Pennywise attempting to coerce Georgie to come down to the sewers with different things.
-Georgie was also referenced in King's novel 11/22/63.
+The character is repeatedly referenced by American heavy metal and metallic hardcore band Ice Nine Kills in their 2019 song "It Is The End" (which is based upon and inspired by the 2017 film adaptation of the novel, and part of an album featuring songs inspired by horror films)..
+The scene where Georgie meets Pennywise (in the 1990 TV miniseries adaptation) has become an internet meme, with variations depicting Pennywise attempting to tempt Georgie to enter the sewers with different things.
+Georgie is also referenced in King's novel 11/22/63.